Apple Industrial Design Group: Return of Steve Jobs

-The return of Steve Jobs in 1997 ushered in a new era for Apple design, and the appointment of designer Jonathan Ive, drawing heavily on the design philosophy of Dieter Rams for Braun, and infusing them with vibrant color and translucent details.
+The return of Steve Jobs in 1997 along with the appointment of designer Jonathan Ive (who had been working for Apple since 1992) as senior vice president of industrial design, ushered in a new era for Apple's design, drawing heavily on the design philosophy of Dieter Rams for Braun, and adding vibrant color and translucent details.
 The launch of the iMac in 1998 also drew on some of the iconic elements of the original Macintosh, such as the all-in-one format and top-mounted handle.

 The successive design language adopted by Apple can be split into two aspects: a white or black color scheme, usually with a glossy texture and plastic cases; and a bead blasted aluminum and glass look.
 The former was exclusively used for consumer products, such as the MacBook and iPod, while the latter was mainly used in professional products such as the MacBook Pro and Mac Pro.
 However, more recent revisions of the iMac, iPad, iPhone, and iPod lines have adopted the aluminum of the professional line with sleek black elements.
 Apple developed a unibody water-milling process to achieve sharp lines and graceful curves as well as end-to-end structural stability from their aluminum products.
 Both looks often use basic rectilinear forms modified with slight contours and rounded edges.

 Resignation of Jonathan Ive

-Jonathan Ive left Apple and started his new design office LoveFrom with Marc Newson.
-Evans Hankey is the head of hardware design at the design group since June 2019.
-Apple announced on October 21, 2022, that Hankey would depart the company, but she'll remain at the company for a temporary period.
-Apple has not yet announced Hankey's replacement.